|EUROPEAN HF CHAMPIONSHIP|

 b) Operators operating from club stations and guest operators operating from stations owned by other amateurs must sign a two digit

-number corresponding to the year of the operator's first ever official amateur license.
+number corresponding to the year of his / her own - the operator's first ever official amateur license, NOT the first license of the station

 Multipliers are different two-digit numbers, meaning the last two digits of the year of operator's first ever official amateur radio license.
 The multiplier is counted only once per band regardless of mode.